geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/vector.rst

 GeoJSON
 -------

 GeoTrellis provides utility objects that read and write GeoJson from GeoTrellis feature objects.
-See the :ref:`GeoJSON` section of *Reading and Writing Data* for more information.
+See the :ref:`GeoJSON-0.9.0` section of *Reading and Writing Data* for more information.